michaelrafailyk/stickymate/README.md

             add: classname classname,    // class names (one or more separated by a space) to be added
             remove: classname classname  // class names (one or more separated by a space) to be removed },
-        position: {...}.                 // optional
+        position: {...}.                 // optional, another position do add or remove classes "
-    "
     data-sync-with="
-        id: value              // id of the element to synchronize animation with "
+        id: value              // here replace value with id of the element to synchronize animation with "
 ></div>
 ```